 Wild Kratts Alaska: Hero's Journey

 You Tube Red/Disney

 About the Common Sense Seal

-Seal selections are determined by Common Sense Media's in-house team of seasoned reviewers, editors, and child-development experts based on our proven rubric for independent, age-based ratings.
-Common Sense has applied these ratings to more than 31,000 reviews of movies, TV shows, and other media since the organization was founded in 2003.
-The Common Sense Seal for TV, which is released each spring and fall, is an expansion of the Common Sense Seal initiative, which launched in October 2014 with a Seal for movies and has honored 161 films and specials to date.
+Seal selections, which are released each spring and fall, are determined by Common Sense Media's in-house team of seasoned reviewers, editors, and child-development experts based on our proven rubric for independent, age-based ratings.
+Common Sense has deployed these ratings across 30,000 reviews of movies, TV shows, and other media since the organization was founded in 2003.
+The Common Sense Seal for TV is an expansion of the Common Sense Seal initiative, which launched in October 2014 with a Seal for movies and has honored 83 films to date.
 More information is available at /seal.

 About Common Sense